j34-chapman/Guard/docs/planning.md

 ### Options Considered
 TODO: What are some other customer options or leading products that address the same needs?

+- Life360: "Life360 allows you to stay connected to key contacts wherever they are, when you’re walking home alone at night (or any time!)"

+- One Scream: "Once your scream is detected, a text message and an automated call with your location is then sent to your nominated contact."

+- Shake2Safety: "The Shafe2Safety app lets you send text messages to emergency contacts, as well as share pictures and audio in emergency situations.
+By shaking the phone or pressing the power button 4 times, you can send as many text messages as you like to primary contacts, but only one phone call.
+It’ll work on a locked screen, and also when you have no internet connection, ideal for when you’re walking home alone at night."

 ### Expected Risks